bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 This method requires at least one argument to specify a single image, list of images, or a folder containing multiple images.
-The detection results are returned as a class object of :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>`, which is a list of class objects of :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`.
+The detection results are returned as a class object of :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>`.

 To save the results in the COCO format, we can use method :meth:`format <justdeepit.utils.ImageAnnotations.format>`